-These thoughts were racing through Laura’s mind, when I spoke to her.
-She had contacted the PKD Charity, looking for help.I explained to her that yes, ARPKD is a serious disease.
+These thoughts were racing through Laura’s mind, when she rang the PKD Charity.
 But there is hope.
+ARPKD is a serious disease.
 Eight to nine in ten babies who survive their first four weeks, live to the age of five – and many are now living much longer to adulthood.

-Please will you give a gift and help us provide support to families affected by PKD, who are numb with shock like Laura and fearing the worst?
+Please will you give a gift and help the PKD Charity provide support to families affected by PKD, who are numb with shock like Laura and fearing the worst?
 You see, after their child is diagnosed with ARPKD, far too many parents are still being told to “just go on the internet and look it up”.